-The legalization of sports betting in MA had taken a big step towards being confirmed on August 1, 2022, when the state’s House Speaker Ronald Mariano announced a last-minute sports betting deal had been passed.
+Former Governer Charlie Baker was responsible for legalising sports betting in Massachusetts when he signed HB 5164 on August 10, 2022.
+This action followed a dramatic chain of events whereby the state’s House Speaker Ronald Mariano announced a last-minute sports betting deal had been passed on August 1, 2022.
 The announcement came at around 5.15am, more than five hours after the legislative rules called for formal sessions to end for the year.
 HB 5164 passed the Senate by a vote of 36-4.
 Despite Gov. Baker’s public support for sports betting, there were almost 30 failed attempts prior to HB 5164 passing.

 Read our detailed guide to learn the latest on Massachusetts sports betting, including the current sports betting legislation, advice on how to wager legally, and a breakdown of the state’s sports teams.

 The Boston Red Sox play at the iconic Fenway Park [Paul Rutherford – USA TODAY Sports]

 Massachusetts Online Sportsbooks Summary